 Aside from Uber’s faulty marketing in conveying the logic in surge pricing (thereby shaping public perception), the company’s adoption of automated pricing is actually one that continues to be embraced by many eCommerce sites, including leaders like Amazon.
 Since pricing is one of the predominant factors in determining the likelihood of a purchase, automation can help remove the guesswork and optimize the balance between offering great deals and fostering profitable long-term customer relationships.

-Even surge pricing can work if it’s implemented just right and the market shift remains within reasonable limits.
+Even Uber’s surge pricing can work if it’s implemented just right and the market shift remains within reasonable limits.
 Granted, how automated pricing works best for your business will depend greatly on the specifics involved in your target audience, your product/service and your industry in general.
-Yet, we highly encourage you to look into automation as a key tenet of your pricing model going forward.
+Yet, we highly encourage you to look into automation as a key tenet of your pricing model when it comes to creating pricing strategy for your business.

 For more invaluable insights into how you should approach your company’s pricing, check out our eBook, “A Comprehensive Guide to Competitive Online Retail Pricing Strategies.”